InverterNetwork/contracts/docs/Modules/Module.md

 ## Modules

-Modules are used within the Proposal Inverter to implement specific business logic that can be added to a proposal during it's initilization.
+Modules are used within the Inverter Network to implement specific business logic that can be added to a proposal during it's initilization.

 ## Trust assumptions